auraphp/Aura.Filter/README.md

 $filter = new Filter(new RuleLocator);
 ```

-(Note that if we instantiate manually, we will need to configure the
+(Note that if we instantiate it manually, we will need to configure the
 `RuleLocator` manually to add rule services.
 See the "Advanced Usage" section
 near the end of this page for more information.)